petterjuan/Valentina-Montero/README.md

 NEXT_PUBLIC_APP_URL=http://localhost:9002
 ```

-### 4. Seed the Database
+### 4. Seed the Database (Optional)

-To populate your MongoDB database with initial sample data for testimonials, run the seed script.
+If you have connected a MongoDB database, you can populate it with initial sample data for testimonials.

 ```bash
 npm run seed
 ```
 This will connect to your database, clear the `testimonials` collection, and insert the sample data from `seed.js`.
-AI blog posts will be generated automatically by the cron job.

 ### 5. Run the Development Server